Q: Does Copenhagen and Denmark have any rankings or awards?

 Q: Where could I go on a bike trip in Copenhagen?

 A: Copenhagen has 396 kilometers of biking lanes with special traffic lights for bicycles and there are many great rides to take (2014).
-One of the best is to go to Islands Brygge and have a look at the citys free, public harbor baths and continue the ride to the world famous free-town of Christiania on Christianshavn.
+You can for example head out to the old, industrial area Refshaleøen, where you'll find cozy restaurants, feativals and activities.

 Q: What about public transport?